 Graffiti Education Program – Be Smart.
 Tags ain’t Art.

-As part of the Graffitistop initiative, Council in conjunction with Safer Toowoomba Regional Partnerships engaged Warner Youth Education to deliver a graffiti education program to students in Years 5 – 8 educating students about the differences and consequences between legal and illegal graffiti in an interactive and engaging presentation.
+In conjunction with Safer Toowoomba Regional Partnerships we have engaged Warner Youth Education to deliver a graffiti education program to students in Years 5 – 8, as part of the Graffitistop initiative.
+The program has been created to educate students about the differences and consequences between legal and illegal graffiti in an interactive and engaging presentation.